 Choosing the right seat

 Disabled passengers or those with reduced mobility must request seating on the Lower Tier.
 There are no anchor points for wheelchairs and seats with flexible arm rests.
-Passengers may also upgrade to sit in our Club Class seat area, which are also accessible should they wish to pay the additional charge.
+Passengers may also upgrade to sit in our Ocean Club or Ocean Traveller Plus areas, which are also accessible should they wish to pay the additional charge.